jetkan-yk/cs50ai-test/README.md

 ## 🤹 Improvement

-I am currently auditing this course (no certificate bearing, just interested in AI and Brian's teaching style), more solutions and test cases will be added in the near future!
+I am currently auditing this course, more solutions and test cases will be added in the near future!</br>

+Feel free to [create an issue](https://github.com/jetkan-yk/cs50ai-test/issues/new) if you want to contribute to the repo!

+## 🏆 Acknowledgement

+Special thanks to these fellow CS50AI classmates who contributed some of the test cases on the [Ed discussion site](https://edstem.org/us/courses/176/discussion/)!

+- Ken Walker
+- Naveena A S
+- Ricardo L